CHYYYYYYYY/SolidGeoSolver/README.md

 # ⚠️ dependent package is undergoing review on PyPI.

-"Arithmetical symbols are written figures, and geometrical figures are painted formulas." — David Hilbert

 It is a unified formal language framework designed to solve both plane and solid geometric problems through neural-symbolic reasoning.
 To bridge the gap in solid geometry reasoning, which involves complex 3D spatial diagrams, we introduce the **Parse2Reason** method.

 This repository contains the implementation of the framework, including the reasoning engine, formal language definitions, and evaluation tools.